Victorian Officials / MPs

 Richard’s background is in retail and will be working to raise the party's profile across Melbourne and Victoria.

 You can contact Richard on 0497 007 374.

 Clifford Hayes MP

 I have spent over forty years in the film and television industry as an editor and producer.
 I worked for a large television production company in the early days of my career after which, I freelanced or worked for production and post-production companies which I owned and managed, either as a partner or as a director of my own company.
 I worked mainly on film drama or TV drama and comedy.

 I entered politics when I was elected to Council in 2005 for the City of Bayside, on the sole issue of opposing high rise development which was a major issue at that time in our neighbourhood.
 That was when I was first alerted to the alarming population figures and the effect it was having on our city and our country in so many ways.
 I ran in the State election as an independent for the seat of Brighton in 2007.
 I went on to become Mayor of Bayside, always fighting for better planning and infrastructure outcomes and pointing to our rapid population and immigration growth problem.

-I joined Sustainable Australia in 2010 and ran for the Senate in 2012.
-I still remain connected and active in local planning groups.
+I joined Sustainable Australia in 2010 and ran for the Senate in 2012 and Victorian Legislative Council in 2018.